We are Harvard alumni standing up for academic freedom at Harvard and beyond

 Take Action

 On July 10, The Harvard Crimson reported that the diversity office at the Harvard Faculty of Arts and Sciences (which includes Harvard College) had been “replaced” amid a “DEI purge”.
 Also shuttered were the Harvard College Women’s Center, Office for BGLTQ Student Life, and Foundation for Intercultural and Race Relations.
 Crimson Courage sent a letter to President Alan Garber, The Harvard Corporation, and the Overseers stating our deep concerns about these capitulations to the unreasonable demands of the federal government.
-Please read our letter and, if you are moved, write your own as well.

 June 27 Statement on the resignation of UVA President James E. Ryan